sravans578/MedBook2/README.md

 # MedBook

-An android application for findinf nearby medical stores.
+An android application for finding nearby medical stores.

-Mini project